The Clarity Audiology Community Project is founded in partnership with Hearing the Call, a 501 (c)(3) organization.

 Give Back Model

 We are not a free clinic.
 We operate on a reduced fee schedule to make hearing healthcare affordable for individuals and families with incomes up to 250% of the federal poverty level.
-Individuals who qualify for hearing aids through the program pay just $75 for a brand-new hearing aid with a 3-year warranty.
 In return, our unique Circle of Giving model gives our patients the opportunity to give back to the community through volunteer hours.
-Patients who quality for hearing aids through the program will be required to complete 20 community service hours (half of which must be completed before their hearing aid fitting) in order to receive the reduced fee devices.
-The fitting fees and follow-up care will be included during their 60-day orientation period, and ongoing hearing aid service appointments for adjustments will be provided for just $15 for project recipients.
+Patients who quality for hearing aids through the program will be required to complete 10 community service hours (half of which must be completed before their hearing aid fitting) in order to receive the reduced fee devices.
+The fitting fees and follow-up care will be included during their 60-day orientation period, and ongoing hearing aid service appointments for adjustments will be provided for a significantly reduced fee for project recipients.
 Our hearing aid donation program also collects used hearing aids for use on global mission trips.

 Collaborations & Support